Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

 Suppose that the backbone induces a cycle and let $b_\gamma$ be the number of vertices of colour $\gamma$ on the backbone.
 It is easy to see that if $b_\gamma \leq 1$, the removal of $n_\gamma - 1$ edges is necessary and sufficient.
 Assume now that $b_\gamma \geq 2$.
-Since at least two vertices of colour $\gamma$ belong to the backbone, any solution to {\CC} must contain at least $2$ edges from the backbone.
+Since at least two vertices of colour $\gamma$ belong to the backbone (which is a cycle), any solution to {\CC} must contain at least $2$ edges from the backbone.
 Remove any edge $e$ from the backbone and let $G'$ be the resulting graph.
-Since the backbone of $G'$ is a path, and hence $G$ is a tree, any optimal solution $S'$ to {\CC} on $G'$ contains exactly $n_\gamma-1$ edges.
-Of course, $S' \cup \{e\}$ is a solution on $G$ that can be obtained in linear time and contains at most $n_\gamma$ edges.
+Since the backbone of $G'$ is a path, $G'$ is a tree, and thus any optimal solution $S'$ to {\CC} on $G'$ contains exactly $n_\gamma-1$ edges.
+Of course, $S' \cup \{e\}$ is a solution for $G$ that can be obtained in linear time and contains at most $n_\gamma$ edges.
 We claim that such a solution is optimal.
-To prove a contradiction, let $S$ be a solution to {\CC} on $G$ and suppose that $|S| < n_\gamma$.
-Let $e \in S$ be an edge on the backbone (there exist at least two such edges in $S$), and let $G'$ be the graph obtained by removing $e$ from $G$.
+Let $S$ be a solution to {\CC} for $G$.
+To obtain a contradiction, suppose that $|S| < n_\gamma$.
+Let $e \in S$ be an edge on the backbone (there exist at least two such edges in $S$), and let $G'$ be the graph obtained by removing $e$ from~$G$.
 Of course, $G'$ is connected and has a path as backbone.
-Since $S$ is a solution to {\CC} on $G$, then $S' = S \setminus \{e\}$ is a solution on $G'$ of size $|S'| = |S|-1 < n_\gamma-1$, which is impossible since $G$ is connected and contains $n_\gamma$ vertices of colour $\gamma$.
+Since $S$ is a solution to {\CC} for $G$, then $S' = S \setminus \{e\}$ is a solution for $G'$ of size $|S'| = |S|-1 < n_\gamma-1$, which is impossible since $G$ is connected and contains $n_\gamma$ vertices of colour~$\gamma$.

-Clearly, the partition of the vertices defined by each connected component is an optimal solution to {\CP} since each component contains exactly one vertex of colour $\gamma$. \end{proof}
+Clearly, the partition of the vertices defined by each connected component is an optimal solution to {\CP} since each component contains exactly one vertex of colour~$\gamma$. \end{proof}

-We now consider the case where the input caterpillar contains at least two colours that appear more than once.
-We consider the vertices of the backbone as internal vertices of stars (trees with at most one internal vertex), where the vertices of degree $1$ are the leaves of a star whose internal vertex belongs to the backbone.
-We assume that the edges and the vertices of the backbone are either linearly or cyclically ordered, depending on whether the backbone is a path or a cycle, respectively.
+We now deal with the case where the input pseudocaterpillar contains at least two colours that appear more than once.
+We consider the vertices of the backbone as internal vertices of stars whose leaves are the adjacent vertices with degree $1$.
+When the backbone is a path, we assume it is of minimum length.
+This in particular implies that, if the input pseudocaterpillar contains at least $3$ vertices, then there is a bijection between vertices of the backbone and vertices with degree at least $2$, and conversely a bijection between leaves of the stars and vertices with degree $1$.

+\begin{definition}[{$C[u]$}] Given a coloured pseudocaterpillar $G$ with backbone $B$ and a vertex $u \in V(B)$, we denote by $C[u]$ the multiset of colours used by all the vertices of the star having $u$ as internal vertex.
+Note that using a breadth-first search, the value of $C[u]$ can be computed in linear time for all $u \in V(B)$. \end{definition}